Michael O'Connor (rugby): Representative

-O'Connor made his representative début when he was selected for City Firsts for the annual City vs Country game in 1985.
-After impressing with 3 goals and his general play in City's 18–12 win over Country Firsts at Newcastle's International Sports Centre, O'Connor was selected to make his State of Origin début for New South Wales in Game 1 of the 1985 State of Origin series.
+O'Connor made his representative debut when he was selected for City Firsts for the annual City vs Country game in 1985.
+After impressing with 3 goals and his general play in City's 18–12 win over Country Firsts at Newcastle's International Sports Centre, O'Connor was selected to make his State of Origin debut for New South Wales in Game 1 of the 1985 State of Origin series.
 Heavy rain confronted the players at Lang Park when the teams took the field for the opening match of the series.
-O'Connor scored two tries and kicking five goals to finish with all 18 of the Blues' points.
+O'Connor scored two tries and kicked five goals to finish with all 18 of the Blues' points.

 A week before he was selected for NSW for the first time, O'Connor was hit in an accidental high tackle from Canterbury-Bankstown's Steve Mortimer in a club match at Belmore, leaving him with a broken nose (and contributing to his nickname of "Snoz").
-The Bulldogs half-back was cited over the incident but received support from O'Connor at the league judiciary when he concurred with Mortimer's explanation that his arm had come up from off the ball when he made the tackle and that there was no intent of a high shot.
+The Bulldogs half-back was cited over the incident, but received support from O'Connor at the league judiciary when he concurred with Mortimer's explanation that his arm had come up from off the ball when he made the tackle and that there was no intent of a high shot.
 During Game 2 of the 1985 State of Origin series at the Sydney Cricket Ground, O'Connor kicked 4 goals and his only field goal in Origin football as NSW won 21–14 in front of the then biggest crowd in Origin history of 39,068 fans.

 Following his performances for NSW in the first two games of the 1985 Origin series, O'Connor was selected for the mid-season tour of New Zealand.
 Though he didn't play in a test match, he did play in the minor games of the short tour.
-Controversy reigned in early 1987 following the release of a biography of Australian and Queensland captain Wally Lewis titled "King Wally" when 1985 NSW and Australian coach Terry Fearnley had been quoted as allegedly saying about O'Connor during the 1985 tour "Can't play.
+Controversy reigned in early 1987 following the release of a biography of Australian and Queensland captain Wally Lewis titled "King Wally", in which 1985 NSW and Australian coach Terry Fearnley had been quoted as allegedly saying about O'Connor during the 1985 tour: "Can't play.
 No Heart.
 Lucky he can kick goals or he wouldn't be here".